Markovian Continuity of the MMSE: Introduction

 In this work, we establish new continuity results for the MMSE, which subsume the aforementioned results.
 To that end, we first review existing counterexamples to and guarantees of the continuity of the MMSE in \secref{s:existing}.
-We identify common traits in these counterexamples: For a sequence of pairs of random variables $\lrc{\lrp{X_n, Y_n}}$ converges to $(X,Y)$ in probability, \mbox{$(X_n,Y_n)\xto[n \to \infty]{p}(X,Y)$}, either \begin{itemize} \item the second moment (mean power) of $\Y_n$ does not converge to that of $\Y$, viz.\ $\E{\Y^2_n} \not\longrightarrow \E{\Y^2}$, \end{itemize} or \begin{itemize} \item the MMSE in estimating $\Y$ from $\X_n$ is strictly better than the MMSE of estimating $\Y$ from $\X$. \end{itemize}
+We identify common traits in these counterexamples: For a sequence of pairs of RVs $\lrc{\lrp{X_n, Y_n}}$ that converge to $(X,Y)$ in probability, \mbox{$(X_n,Y_n)\stochto{p}(X,Y)$}, either \begin{itemize} \item the second moment (mean power) of $\Y_n$ does not converge to that of $\Y$, viz.\ $\E{\Y^2_n} \nlongrightarrow \E{\Y^2}$, \end{itemize} or \begin{itemize} \item the MMSE in estimating $\Y$ from $\X_n$ is strictly better than the MMSE of estimating $\Y$ from $\X$. \end{itemize}